akihikodaki/dts/test_plans/vmdq_test_plan.rst

 - All tests assume a linuxapp setup.
 - The port ids of the two 10G or 40G ports to be used for the testing are specified in the commandline. it use a portmask.
-- The Intel DPDK is compiled for the appropriate target type in each case, and the VMDQ  example application is compiled and linked with that DPDK instance
+- The DPDK is compiled for the appropriate target type in each case, and the VMDQ  example application is compiled and linked with that DPDK instance
 - Two ports are connected to the test system, one to be used for packet